Would You Want To Go To Heaven If There Were No Dogs There?

 I once visited a Psychic Medium from the Spritualist Church after losing my mother and father one after the other when I was 20 years old.
 Why?
 I wanted some reassurance that they were ok and enjoying the afterlife in heaven.
 Before this I had never shown any interest in the afterlife and was sceptical to say the least.

-After my hour long appointment I left reassured that both my parents were in heaven and were fine.
+This experience lead me to believe that both my parents were in heaven and were fine.